 Data shows that from December 15, 2019, to March 1, 2020, just before the novel coronavirus pandemic took hold in the U.S., approximately 5% of trips were used as last-mile connections, between Beacon’s buildings and nearby transportation hubs.
 However, the average trip distance was 2.14 miles—much higher than a trip to the train station requires—and many trips were made to and from residential neighborhoods, indicating that most users are actually riding scooters for their full commute.

-“It looks like some employees have figured out that riding a scooter all the way to their office in the West End is actually more convenient, and cost-effective, than going to a metro station and waiting for a train only to travel one or two stops,” explains Matthew Holden, Geospatial Data Scientist with W+A.
+“It looks like some employees have figured out that riding a scooter all the way to their office in the West End is actually more convenient, and cost-effective, than going to a metro station and waiting for a train only to travel one or two stops,” explains Matthew Holden, former Geospatial Data Scientist with W+A.

 This experience in northwest DC has brought to light the three-fold value of integrating hub-based e-scooters into real estate developments: better availability for tenants, a convenient last-mile connection and – surprisingly – a full-commute option.